 - For “plane puffies” (as she calls it) try drinking detox tea with cardamom and fennel or chew on fennel seeds.

-- For the dreaded “vacation constipation” try CocoChia (chia, coconut and probiotic packs) which she says are effective, but not too effective (wink, wink).
+- For the dreaded “vacation constipation” try a probiotic along with chia seed, which she says is effective, but not too effective (wink, wink).

 She also provides some solid “starter recipes” (aka, not at all complicated) and I couldn’t resist making this quinoa and broccoli salad with a super easy miso vinaigrette.